Trophy (countermeasure): System limitations

-According to an informational 'flyer' distributed by Hamas, the system can be defeated by firing an RPG-7 from within 50m, or using a weapon with a projectile that exceeds the speed of sound, such as the SPG-9 recoilless gun.
-Firing multiple rounds in quick succession is also a tactic for overwhelming this system.
+According to an informational flyer distributed by Hamas, the system can be defeated by firing an RPG-7 from within 50 m, or using a weapon with a projectile that exceeds the speed of sound, such as the SPG-9 recoilless gun.
+Firing multiple rounds in quick succession is also a tactic for overwhelming the system.
+Tharallah is a twin-Kornet system used by the Hezbollah since 2015.
+It consists of a quadripod equipped with two Kornet tubes to be launched in quick succession.
+This arrangement is designed to overwhelm the Trophy APS by having a second missile available before the APS can react after the first intercept.

 Trophy MV/VPS

 A Namer AFV equipped with Rafael's Trophy system.

-Formerly known as "Trophy Light", Trophy MV/VPS was introduced by Rafael Advanced Defence Systems during Britain's DSEi 2007.
+Formerly known as "Trophy Light", Trophy MV/VPS was introduced by Rafael Advanced Defence Systems during the British DSEI exhibition in 2007.
 Unlike the standard Trophy system, which was primarily designed for main battle tanks, the Trophy MV/VPS was specifically engineered for integration with light and medium armored vehicles, such as the Stryker and Bradley.
-Notably, this system was anticipated to be approximately 40% lighter and smaller than the standard Trophy, offering cost savings without compromising on performance or reliability.
-This achievement was made possible through the continued utilization of major critical components, including the sensor suite, mission computer, and hard-kill mechanism, along with the application of the same combat algorithms as the Trophy HV variant.
+Notably, this system was anticipated to be approximately 40% lighter and smaller than the standard Trophy, intended to offer cost savings without compromising on performance or reliability.
+This was made possible through the continued utilization of critical components, including the sensor suite, mission computer, and hard-kill mechanism, along with the application of the same combat algorithms as the Trophy HV variant.

-Furthermore, it was reported that Leonardo DRS, Rafael's partner for the Trophy system in the United States, would be responsible for providing the modified autoloader required for the Trophy MV/VPS.
+Leonardo DRS, Rafael's partner for the Trophy system in the United States, would reportedly be responsible for providing the modified autoloader required for the Trophy MV/VPS.

-In the summer of 2018, Rafael conducted an extensive series of qualification tests for the Trophy MV/VPS in Israel.
-These tests saw the participation of over 130 decision-makers and technical experts from more than 15 countries.
-Notably, these tests were carried out in extreme scenarios, encompassing both rocket and anti-tank guided missile (ATGM) threats.
-Impressively, the reported success rate from these tests exceeded 95%.
-This outcome underlined the system's capability to effectively defend against a variety of threats, solidifying its standing as a reliable and advanced solution for enhancing the protection of light and medium armored vehicles.
+In the summer of 2018, Rafael conducted an extensive series of qualification tests for the Trophy MV/VPS in Israel, attended by over 130 decision-makers and technical experts from more than 15 countries.
+These tests were carried out in extreme scenarios, encompassing both rocket and ATGM threats.
+The reported success rate exceeded 95%.
+This underlined the system's capability to defend against a variety of threats, solidifying its standing as a solution for light and medium armored vehicles.

 Trophy LV

-In June 2014, Rafael unveiled Trophy LV, a lighter application of the system designed to offer protection to light military vehicles (less than 8 tons) such as jeeps and 4x4s.
+In June 2014, Rafael unveiled Trophy LV, a lighter variant designed to protect light military vehicles (less than 8 tons) such as jeeps and 4x4s.
 The system weighs 200 kg, significantly less than other Trophy applications.

 Combination with Iron Fist

-In December 2014, it was revealed that Rafael, IAI, and Israel Military Industries (IMI) had agreed to jointly develop a next-generation active defense system for vehicles, based on a combination of the Rafael/IAI Trophy and IMI Iron Fist.
-Rafael will act as the main contractor, system developer, and integrator, and IAI and IMI will be subcontractors.
-The Defense Ministry had pushed the companies to work together and combine their systems.
+In December 2014, it was reported that Rafael, IAI, and Israel Military Industries (IMI) had agreed to jointly develop a next-generation active defense system for vehicles, based on a combination of the Rafael/IAI Trophy and IMI Iron Fist.
+Rafael would act as the main contractor, system developer, and integrator, with IAI and IMI as subcontractors.
+The Israeli Ministry of Defense had pushed the companies to combine their systems.
 No progress has been reported since then.